The incredible power of the 90-day business plan.

 Every three months, I write out my goals for the next 90 days.

-I believe that 90 days is a short enough timescale not to be overwhelming, but long enough to actually make a difference.
+Why?
+Well, I believe that 90 days is a short enough timescale not to be overwhelming, but long enough to actually make a difference.
 After all, most people overestimate what they can achieve in the short term, and underestimate what’s possible in the long term.
 That’s why I feel a 90-day business plan strikes just the right balance.

-You see, ninety days is long enough to achieve something pretty significant.
+You see, ninety days are long enough to achieve something pretty significant.
 After all, you’re not going to change the world in three months, but you can make some pretty huge lifestyle changes.
 And, after three months, those are more likely to become habits – things that you do without even thinking about it.

 Not too long.
 And not too short.